As Virat Kohli’s 9-month-old daughter gets rape threats, Delhi women’s panel issues notice to police

 However, fact-checking website Alt News cited the account’s unique Twitter ID and its past activity to state that the account appeared to be from India.

-On October 30, Kohli had defended pacer Mohammed Shami, who received social media abuse following the team’s loss to Pakistan in the ICC Men’s T20 World Cup.
+On October 30, Kohli had defended pacer Mohammed Shami, who was abused on social media following the team’s loss to Pakistan in the ICC Men’s T20 World Cup.
 Shami is the only Muslim player in India’s 15-member World Cup squad.

 “Attacking someone over their religion is the most, I would say, pathetic thing that a human being can do,” Kohli had said at an online interaction from Dubai.
+“We [the team] stand by him fully.
+We are backing him 200 per cent.
+And all those who have attacked can come in more force if they want to...
+Our brotherhood, our friendship within the team and nothing can be shaken.”

+Also read: Attacking someone over religion is pathetic, says Virat Kohli in support of Mohammed Shami